island-is/handbook/docs/api-design-guide/implementation/documentation.md

 to make your markdown documents searchable and more accessible.

-When documenting with markdown try to keep text lines no longer than 80 characters.
-In the editor VS Code f. example you could add `"editor.rulers": [80]` to your preferences -> settings.
+When documenting with markdown try to keep text lines no longer than 80 characters for easier reading when markdown  documents are read from text editors.
+Editors often support showing you the 80 line character limit.
+For example, in VS Code, you can add `"editor.rulers": [80]` to your preferences -> settings to make it show this limit.

-## Specify limitations
-If usage of the API is limited in any way, please describe the limitations.
-That is if

 ## Write examples
 The quickest way for a consumer to learn from documentation is from example